Shreg13/WikiEduDashboard/docs/docker.md

 # Docker Setup

 This document outlines how you can setup a containerized testing/development environment quickly using docker.
-Using a containerized dashboard image allows for a faster and reproducible test setup.
-We first have to build the Docker image and then run the container.
+Using a containerized dashboard image allows for a faster and reproducible.

 ### TL;DR
 ```sh